 It may be tempting to judge a blood glucose meter solely by its initial cost.
 But given that someone testing their glucose levels four times a day can blow through more than 100 test strips in a month, a glucose meter's true cost is best measured by how much you spend on test strips over time.
 In fact, some major manufacturers give away their meters for free because they recoup their losses on sales of test strips.

-This small, inexpensive glucose meter also receives top scores in every category from a leading consumer research organization.
+This small, inexpensive glucose meter also receives Excellent scores for accuracy from a leading consumer research organization, alongside Very Good scores for repeatability and convenience.
 User reviews on the Bayer Contour Next tend to be very short and to the point; at this price, users just want a blood glucose meter that does its job.
-But they also love being able to collect blood from almost any angle and to add more blood to the test strip if there wasn't enough the first time.
-Both features mean fewer wasted test strips (and thus less wasted money).
+But they also love not having to code the meter when they open a new vial of test strips, being able to collect blood from almost any angle, and having the option to add more blood to the test strip if there wasn't enough the first time.
 The Bayer Contour Next requires a 0.6 microliter blood sample and allows you to use your palm as an alternate testing site.

-There's also a more expensive USB version of this glucose meter, the Bayer Contour Next USB (Est. $33) that plugs into your computer's USB port and comes with Glucofacts Deluxe software preinstalled.
+There's also a more expensive USB version of this glucose meter, the Bayer Contour Next USB (Est. $45) that plugs right into your computer's USB port and comes with Glucofacts Deluxe software preinstalled.

 One important note: According to the user manual for this model, peritoneal dialysis using icodextrin will not interfere with readings from Bayer Contour Next test strips; however, treatments that involve xylose will.